akwhjfdudje/netlib/README.md

-# nc-clone
+# netlib

-This is a simple clone of netcat, a Linux-based command-line utility to communicate over networks.
+This is a minimal networking library written in C, using unix sockets.

+Currently this project only has support for:
+- TCP